seed-microbiome/smwg/README.md

-# Web page for the 'Seed Microbiome Working Group'
+# Web page for the Seed Microbiome Working Group (SMWG)

-This web page uses Jekyll through GitHub pages which renders static HTML pages that are accessible at [https://seed-microbiome.github.io/smwg/](https://seed-microbiome.github.io/smwg/).
+This web page uses Jekyll through GitHub pages which renders a HTML page that is accessible at [seed-microbiome.github.io/smwg/](https://seed-microbiome.github.io/smwg/).

-To install Jekyll locally, follow: [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/).
+To install Jekyll locally, follow: [jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/).

 ## Maintaining / Updating

 All content is decoupled from the HTML/layout and should be edited in `_config.yml` and `_data/talks.yml`.
 Speaker photos should go in `assets/speakers/` if available.

 ## Previewing / Running locally